gitGNU/gnu_csnippets/README.md

      2. Asynchronous Events
      3. Asynchronous sockets (with epoll and select support)
      4. Dynamic Library Loading (currently works for Linux, it can load .so files and get callable function address)
+     5. Dyanmic Stack (This can be used as standalone header see the comments in csnippets/stack.h)

 and much more, glance at the directory csnippets/ to see included modules (This is where the headers go)